ENEE467/Getting_Started/source/Lab8.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The command for running the ``draw_shape`` node takes three arguments to define the shape, plane, and size.
-The node can be executed repeatedly with different argument variations.
+The node can be executed repeatedly with different argument combinations.

 .. code-block:: bash